-pandas.DataFrame.iloc[] is a property that is used to select rows and columns by position/index.
-If the position/index does not exist, it gives an index error.
-In this article, I will cover usage and examples of pandas iloc.
+pandas.DataFrame.iloc[] is used to select rows and columns by their position or index.
+If the specified position or index is not found, it raises an IndexError.
+In this article, I will explain the usage and examples of pandas iloc.

 Pandas DataFrame is a two-dimensional tabular data structure with labeled axes. i.e. columns and rows.
 Selecting columns from DataFrame results in a new DataFrame containing only specified selected columns from the original DataFrame.